endojs/endo/README.md

 ## Usage

-This module exports a `makeMarshal()` function, which must be called with two callbacks (`serializeSlot` and `unserializeSlot`), and returns an object with `serialize` and `unserialize` properties.
-For ordinary (non-capability) serialization, you can omit the callbacks:
+This module exports a `makeMarshal()` function, which can be called with two optional callbacks (`convertValToSlot` and `convertSlotToVal`), and returns an object with `serialize` and `unserialize` properties.
+If the callback arguments are omitted, they default to the identity function.

 ```js
 import harden from '@agoric/harden';